nfdi4plants/ARC-specification/ISA-XLSX.md

 The `Investigation file` fulfils four needs:

 1. to declare key entities, such as factors, protocols, which may be referenced in the other files
-2. to track provenance of the terminologies (controlled vocabularies or ontologies) there are used, where applicable
+2. to track provenance of the used terminologies (controlled vocabularies or ontologies), where applicable
 3. to relate Assay files to Studies
-4. to relate each Study file to an Investigation (this only becomes necessary when two or more Study files need to be grouped).
+4. to select those Studies, that are considered part of the investigation.

 The `Investigation File` MUST contain one [`Top-Level Metadata sheet`](#top-level-metadata-sheets).
 This sheet MUST be named `isa_investigation` and MUST contain the following sections: